do-somethings-haha/multi-threaded_calculate_unsigned_TOM_from_unsigned_or_signed_Adjacency_Matrix_of_WGCNA/README.md

 <h2>Step 3: run R scripts</h2>
 Download the R scripts named calculate_TOM.R and replace the original TOMsimilarity() function in WGCNA.   <br/>
-Then, you figure out the Adjacency Matrix by WGCNA and run the R scripts here instead of TOMsimilarity() function.    <br/><br/>
+Then, you figure out the Adjacency Matrix by adjacency function in WGCNA, and get a matrix named adjacency_matrix.    <br/>
+Next, you can run the R scripts here instead of TOMsimilarity() function.    <br/><br/>

 <h2>Step 4: wait for the calculation of TOM and release memory</h2>
 The R scripts will transfer the Adjacency Matrix to SQLite database files.
 Then, C++ will read the Adjacency Matrix and calculate the TOM.
 Next, C++ transfer the TOM into SQLite database files and R read the files.
 Finally, R combine the results and get TOM.   <br/>